tgauna/Scripts_Week3/README.md

 - `|` - the Unix pipe can be used to send the output of one command into the input of another
     - `history | tail -n 20 >> endOfHistory.txt`

+## Introduction to scripts

+- What is a script?
+  - Fundamentally, a bash script is just a file containing a series of bash commands.
+  - Scripts are formatted as text files.
+But the things in this file are special.
+  - The first line of a script file tells the computer in which language (i.e., shell) we're writing our script.
+This line starts with "#!" - also known as a shebang.
+The shebang tells Terminal that we're about to indicate which language we're going to use.
+  - Follow the shebang with the path to the shell that you'd like to use.
+Yes, the shell itself is a program!
+    - #! /bin/bash
+  - Let's start by creating your first script - myScript.sh
+    - nano myScript.sh
+    - Add the shebang line
+    - Add two commands in the body of the file
+      - echo "Hello, "$USER"!"
+      - echo "I'M A SCRIPT AND I WORK!"

+- Scripts contain series of commands
+  - This is essentially your first foray into programming.
+  - You'll need to think through the steps involved in whatever task you need to complete and then write a command for each step.
+  - This ability to break a big problem into individual steps is the most important skill in programming.
+  - As an example, let's write a program together to do a basic analysis of a dna sequence.
+This sequence is already available in the week 5 repository in `dnaSequence.txt`.
+This is a real sequence from the human genome (at least, some human genomes) and we'd like to count the number of As, Cs, Gs, and Ts that it contains.

+- Command-line Arguments
+    - To access the argument from inside the script, bash reserves the special variables $1, $2, $3, ...
+    - For practice, go back to `myScript.sh` that we created earlier and change `$USER` to `$1`.
+Now, run it by typing `myScript.sh <YOUR_NAME>`

 ```
 Assignment 3